difurung/Secure-Password-Generator/README.md

 ## Description

 Part of being on the modern internet means protecting your information.
 One of the ways you do this is to have a random password that is not easy to guess.
 This project was created as a secure password generator that allows the user to generate a truly random password for them.
-Several parameters are available to choose from to provide a degree customizeability for the user.
+Several parameters are available to choose from to provide a degree customizability for the user.

 ## Screenshot